mjc-school/MJC-School/stage #0/module #2. Infrastructure, AutoCode/content.md

 ### Installing JDK
 JDK is required for Java developers.
 It contains a Java compiler that allows you to compile your code written in Java in the byte code that JVM can understand.
 It also contains everything that you need to run Java applications.
 #### To install JDK follow the next steps:
 1. Go to https://www.oracle.com/java/technologies/downloads/.
 On the page, you can see there are several options.
 You can install the latest JDK version (currently it is JDK 18) or choose the earlier ones.
 I would recommend installing the latest one.
-You will have a new feature introduced in the latest version and you will be able to run code from the previous versions like Java 8.
+You will have a new feature introduced in the latest version, and you will be able to run code from the previous versions like Java 8.
 2. Choose a system you are working on.
 On the page, you will see Linux/macOS/Windows sections.
 Choose an appropriate one.
 3. Find an option to download.
 You can download Java as an archive or as an installer.
 4. Install or archive the downloaded file.